-Course #: 121861/221861 Credit: .50 Length: Semester 1 or 2 Year Taken: 10-12 Prerequisite: Successful Fee: None completion of PE I
+Course #: 121861/221861 Credit: .50 Length: Semester 1 or 2 Year Taken: 10-12 Prerequisite: Successful Fee: None completion of PE 9

-Content: This course will focus on Invasion Team Sports such as Flag Football, La Crosse, Basketball, Invasion Games and Floor Hockey with an emphasis on game strategies and skills needed to be competitive in each sport.
+Content: This course will focus on invasion type team sports such as flag football, la Crosse, basketball, invasion games and floor hockey with an emphasis on game strategies and skills needed to be competitive in each sport.
 Skills and knowledge will be assessed throughout each unit and fitness activities will also be a part of this course.
 The course is designed for students who want to improve their game skills and have the opportunity to play those games in a cooperative and competitive setting.